PAC-Bayesian Reinforcement Learning Trains Generalizable Policies

 \end{lemma}

 Intuitively, $c_{(h,j)}$ quantifies the \emph{transition‑level influence} of altering the $(h,j)$‑th state–action–reward tuple on the average return.
 A complete derivation---including a justification of why this bound covers propagation of the perturbed transition to future steps---is given in Appendix~\ref{app:proof-c}.
-The result yields the explicit vector $c$ used in the main Theorem~\ref{Th:PBRL}.
+The result yields the explicit vector $c\in\mathbb{R}_{+}^{H\times T}$ to be used, namely